wetw0rk/Sickle/README.md

 - Disassemble shellcode into assembly language (ARM, x86, etc)

 #### Quick failure check
 A task I found myself doing repetitively was compiling the ASM -> extracting shellcode -> placing it into a wrapper, and testing it.
-If it was a bad go, the process would be repeated until success.
+If it was a bad go, the process would be repeated until successful.
 Sickle takes care of placing the shellcode into a wrapper for quick testing (Works on Windows and Unix systems):

 ![alt text](https://raw.githubusercontent.com/wetw0rk/Sickle/master/example-pictures/example1.png?style=centerme)